ALIs

 • Double clicking a line switches to the data view.

-Data View
+Data/Performance View

-The data view is split horizontally to allow the comparison of the value/severity distribution between two properties of the selected job.
+The Performance view (screenshot) is split horizontally to allow the comparison of the value/severity distribution between two properties of the selected job.
 Each part shows a plot of values and/or severities for the currently selected property and a table of the plotted data.
 The property for the upper part is set to the one selected in the timeline view by default.

 • The series dropdown menu allows the selection/deselection of all plottable data series.
 The first two options are shortcuts for the average, minimum, median and maximum series for the Values or Severities of the current property.

-• Mouse behaviour within the Plot:
+• Mouse behaviour within the plot:

-• Hovering shows the corresponding values in an overlay window.
+• Hovering shows the corresponding values in an overlay window

 • Dragging horizontally zooms the x-axis